Woman Wants To Know If She's Wrong For Treating Her Husband's Family With Disdain After They Overstay Their Welcome

 This Redditor really is in a tough spot.

 Dealing with a difficult mother-in-law is among the most common relationship challenges.
-While some people believe that their in-laws are worth investing time in, others completely want them out of their lives.
+While some people believe that their in-laws are worth investing time in, others want them completely out of their lives.

 She has to count the days until this whole ordeal is over.
 Let's hope that her husband finds the courage to make the situation at least a little better for his wife.